 The Bank has a 'Minor' appetite for Liquidity Risk and seeks to protect clients' deposits above maximising profitability and seeks to have sufficient liquidity to survive severe stresses.
+The Bank accepts concentration of funding sources by type and tenor and low levels of asset encumbrance.
 The Bank wants to maintain the ability to repay clients on demand at all times.
 No capital is allocated against Liquidity Risk, which is managed through a framework of limits.

 The Bank calculates and sets limits on at least an annual basis.
-The main source of liquidity risk is through outflows of client funds, which are forecast daily and assessed through a range of stress testing to calculate limits at least annually, which are reviewed by CBCAN ALCO and approved by SM.
+The main source of Liquidity Risk is through outflows of client funds, which are forecast daily and assessed through a range of stress testing to calculate limits at least annually, which are reviewed by ALCO and approved by SM.

 The Bank does not seek funding, instead conservatively places deposits received by operational clients.
 The objective is to maintain a liquid balance sheet by applying appropriate maturity transformation limits and following an investment strategy aligned to the liquidity of the liabilities.
-Active monitoring of key regulatory and internal limits and ratios is in place alongside regular liquidity stress testing performed and reported to the ALCO to ensure liquidity is sufficient.
+Active monitoring of key regulatory and internal limits and ratios is in place alongside regular liquidity stress testing performed and reported to ALCO to ensure liquidity is sufficient.
 Liquidity stress testing covers a range of idiosyncratic, market-wide and combined scenarios which are slow-developing and fast-developing and are monitored by ALCO monthly.
 The Bank has a Contingency Funding Plan as a series of actions that could be taken to maximise liquidity, however the balance sheet is typically nearly entirely overnight liquidity and little further increases would be needed.
-Management of Liquidity Risk ensures CBCAN remains fully flexible in the event of sudden changes in the liabilities side of the balance sheet.
+Management of Liquidity Risk ensures CBCA remains fully flexible in the event of sudden changes in the liabilities side of the balance sheet.

-The Bank manages liquidity risk within appetite through following guidelines in the Liquidity Risk Management Policy and limits set in the Risk Appetite Statement and Bank Authorities document.
+The Bank manages Liquidity Risk within appetite through following guidelines in the Liquidity Risk Management Policy and limits set in the Risk Appetite Statement and Bank Authorities document.